Magic Quadrant for Single-Instance ERP for Product-Centric Midmarket Companies

 A multientity company is characterized by one or more of the following criteria:

-- The company consists of multiple organizational units, such as multiple business units with different offerings (e.g., one manufacturing and one servicing the company's products).
+- The company consists of multiple organizational units, such as multiple business units with different offerings (for example, one manufacturing and one servicing the company's products).
 These units often work with the same customers and on the same products, but their pricing and delivery mechanisms differ.

 - The company is present in multiple countries with differing legal, tax and statutory requirements per country.
 In many cases, each country organization operates in the local language.
-Even smaller organizations covering parts or all of Europe thus experience a wealth of different languages.
+Even smaller organizations covering parts or all of Europe will experience a wealth of different languages and even multiple currencies.

 - The entities can encompass multiple manufacturing, sales or delivery locations that can have a high level of interaction, regardless of the geographic location.
 Many European midmarket companies have, for instance, opened manufacturing locations in lower-cost regions of Eastern Europe.